soikes/moreplease/sql/README.md

-# SQL By Example
+# More SQL Please

-_SQL by Example_ is designed to be a simple, readable introduction to the SQL language and some related database concepts.
+_More SQL Please_ is designed to be a simple, readable introduction to the SQL language and some related database concepts.
 It uses statements that have been run against <a href="https://www.sqlite.org">SQLite</a> databases.

 ## Prerequisites